Graphene: Carbon dioxide reduction

-A highly exothermic reaction combusts magnesium in an oxidation–reduction reaction with carbon dioxide, producing carbon nanoparticles including graphene and fullerenes.
+A highly exothermic reaction combusts magnesium in an oxidation-reduction reaction with carbon dioxide, producing carbon nanoparticles including graphene and fullerenes.

 Supersonic spray

-Supersonic acceleration of droplets through a Laval nozzle was used to deposit reduced graphene-oxide on a substrate.
-The energy of the impact rearranges that carbon atoms into flawless graphene.
+Supersonic acceleration of droplets through a Laval nozzle was used to deposit reduced graphene oxide on a substrate.
+The energy of the impact rearranges those carbon atoms into flawless graphene.

 Laser

 In 2014, a CO_{2} infrared laser was used to produce patterned porous three-dimensional laser-induced graphene (LIG) film networks from commercial polymer films.
 The resulting material exhibits high electrical conductivity and surface area.
 The laser induction process is compatible with roll-to-roll manufacturing processes.
 A similar material, laser-induced graphene fibers (LIGF), was reported in 2018.

 Flash Joule heating

 In 2019, flash Joule heating (transient high-temperature electrothermal heating) was discovered to be a method to synthesize turbostratic graphene in bulk powder form.
 The method involves electrothermally converting various carbon sources, such as carbon black, coal, and food waste into micron-scale flakes of graphene.
 More recent works demonstrated the use of mixed plastic waste, waste rubber tires, and pyrolysis ash as carbon feedstocks.
 The graphenization process is kinetically controlled, and the energy dose is chosen to preserve the carbon in its graphenic state (excessive energy input leads to subsequent graphitization through annealing).